From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 # pipeline = "ruoyi-system.p"

-## Pipeline refers to grok statements for text log parsing.
-If this configuration is not uncommented, DF platform will display raw log content.
-If filled, it will parse the log using the specified .p file, which needs to be manually written.
+## Pipeline refers to grok statements, mainly used for text log splitting.
+If this configuration is not enabled, the default display on the DF platform shows the raw log content.
+If filled out, it will perform grok splitting on the corresponding logs.
+The .p file specified here needs to be manually written.

 $ cd /usr/local/datakit/pipeline/